 Light

-Like cattleyas and other types of orchids, dendrobiums prefer lots of light, but direct exposure to sunlight should be avoided (7).
+Like cattleyas and other types of orchids, dendrobiums prefer lots of light, but exposure to direct sunlight should be avoided (7).
 Place your dendrobium plant in an area where it can receive adequate light like a lightly shaded south-facing window.

 Dendrobiums will still grow under low light conditions, but flowering may be affected.
 Some dendrobiums will produce keikis (baby plants), which is a sign that the plant is not receiving enough light.
 On the other hand, yellowing of the leaves, brown shriveled leaf tips, or wrinkled leaves indicates exposure to too much sunlight.